olincollege/genetic-programming/README.md

 The terminal or leaf nodes are randomized given a set of rules, these being:

-- literals: A set of literals, either variables like X or Y, or specific numbers
+- `literals`: A set of literals, either variables like X or Y, or specific numbers
-- constants_range: A tuple range from which numbers can be randomly selected from
+- `constants_range`: A tuple range from which numbers can be randomly selected from
-- ints_only: A boolean controlling whether randomly generated constants can have fractional values
+- `ints_only`: A boolean controlling whether randomly generated constants can have fractional values
-- no_random_constants: A boolean controlling whether randomly generated constants are included at all.
+- `no_random_constants`: A boolean controlling whether randomly generated constants are included at all.
-- decimal_places: The number of decimal places for randomly generated constants, defaults to 4.
+- `decimal_places`: The number of decimal places for randomly generated constants, defaults to 4.

 For each terminal node, it has an equal chance of choosing from any of the literals and randomly generating a constant.
 For example, if the literals are